 Ximena Córdova: 'The performance of identity in the Carnival of Oruro, Bolivia', AHRC, completed

-Josep Cru: ‘Maya language revitalization and revalorisation in Yucatan, Mexico’, Institut Ramon Llull, submitted
+Josep Cru: ‘Maya language revitalization and revalorisation in Yucatan, Mexico’, Institut Ramon Llull, completed

 Fernando Gonzalez: ‘Tourism and discourses about place and identity in Northern Peru’, Faculty Studentship, completed

-Sarah Bennison: ‘Cultural meanings of water in Huarochiri province, Peru, AHRC, in progress
+Sarah Bennison: ‘Cultural meanings of water in Huarochiri province, Peru, AHRC, completed

-Antonia Manresa: ‘Intercultural education among Quichua communities in lowland Ecuador’, ESRC, in progress
+Antonia Manresa: ‘Intercultural education among Quichua communities in lowland Ecuador’, ESRC, completed

-Stefan Rzedzian, ‘The rights of mother earth in Ecuador’s legislation’, ESRC, in progress
+Stefan Rzedzian, ‘The rights of mother earth in Ecuador’s legislation’, ESRC, completed

 - Howard R. Language, Signs, and the Performance of Power: The Discursive Struggle over Decolonization in the Bolivia of Evo Morales.
 Latin American Perspectives 2010, 37(3), 176-194.